-- Spectrum of clinical findings: (1) Fulminant/granular retinitis: hemorrhagic retinal necrosis, often with perivascular sheathing (may be present in retina away from area of necrosis); rarely mis-Dx'd (2) Indolent/granular retinitis: minimal or no hemorrhage and no perivascular sheathing; more commonly misdiagnosed (3) Mixed features can be present (4) dry, granular-appearing border characteristic (5) Lesions may be single or multiple, unilateral or bilateral (6) Full-thickness retinal necrosis with irreversible loss of function in affected tissue (7) Mild anterior chamber & vitreous inflammatory reaction usually present; fine keratic precipitates typical; no posterior synechiae.
+- Spectrum of clinical findings: (1) Fulminant/granular retinitis: hemorrhagic retinal necrosis, often with perivascular sheathing (may be present in retina away from area of necrosis); rarely mis-Dx’d; (2) Indolent/granular retinitis: minimal or no hemorrhage and no perivascular sheathing; more commonly misdiagnosed; (3) Mixed features can be present; (4) Dry, granular-appearing border characteristic; (5) Lesions may be single or multiple, unilateral or bilateral; (6) Full-thickness retinal necrosis with irreversible loss of function in affected tissue; (7) Mild anterior chamber and vitreous inflammatory reaction usually present; fine keratic precipitates typical; no posterior synechiae.
 Retinal detachment may occur in areas of necrosis.

 - DDx: acute retinal necrosis (HSV or VZV), progressive outer retinal necrosis (VZV), toxoplasmosis, syphilis, cotton-wool spots, metastatic Candida or other fungal endophthalmitis, intraocular lymphoma, tuberculosis